City Crime Score

 Frequently Asked Questions

-What is the crime rate in Red Oak?
+What types of crime are most common in Red Oak?

 What are the safest neighborhoods in Red Oak?

-Is Red Oak a good place to live?
+Is Red Oak a good place to buy a home in 2026?

 Surrounding Cities